majermi4/FriendlyConfig/README.md

 > :construction: This project is currently in progress, not suited for production yet :construction:

-We love the Symfony configuration component! :heart: It provides schema, validation, documentation and many more features to your bundle configs.
+We love the Symfony configuration component! :heart: It provides schema, validation, documentation and many more features to our bundle configs.
 However, many of us don't like writing it :neutral_face: ...
 What if we could change that?

 Instead of having to write configuration such as this: